remnrem/luna-doc/docs/ref/annotations.md

 (`.`), meaning that Luna will create an _empty_ EDF; although this won't have any signal data, it allows working with annotation files, although we'll need to specify some start-times and dates below.
-This is just to illustrate that is is possible to apply Luna to annotation-only style datasets.
+This is just to illustrate that it is possible to apply Luna to annotation-only style datasets.

 Also consider we have a _remapping_ file `param` to give new annotation labels, which is necessary